-If there is more than one subnetwork per network or Mobile Stations are required, Handover is needed.
-In that case, there has to be an Anchor Station configured in each subnetwork!
-The number of stations must be lower than configured in Step 5.2.3.
+If there is more than one subnetwork per network or there are Mobile Stations, Handover is automatically enabled.
+In that case, you need to have an Anchor Station in each subnetwork!
+The number of stations must be lower than configured in Step 5.2.3 because otherwise there will not be enough space to accommodate a Mobile Station in this network.
+In such a case, you either need to remove a station from that network or configure a higher Number Of Stations!